Topics Held the "FY2020 Meeting of Compliance Managers and Managers in Charge of Compliance Management

 Promotion Committee

-Mr. Hiroaki Mizoguchi, Deputy Practice Committee Chairperson of the Code Compliance Promotion Committee, explained the concept of "measures" in the Pharmaceutical Manufacturers Association of Japan (PMAJ), including the criteria for determining the level of measures, responsibilities of the violating company, and the distinction between "measures" and "disciplinary actions.
-He stated that he hoped that the Code Compliance Promotion Committee would understand that "Measures" are requests to the violating company to make voluntary improvements.
+Mr. Hiroaki Mizoguchi, Deputy Chairperson of the Code Compliance Committee, explained the JPMA's approach to "measures", including the criteria for determining the level of action, the responsibilities of the violating company, and the distinction between "measures" and "disciplinary actions".
+He stated that he hoped that the Code Compliance Promotion Committee would understand that "Measures" are requests for voluntary improvement by the violating company.
 Then, as an example of a new action added after April 2020, he took up the case of "inappropriate promotional activities including recommendation of unapproved or off-label drugs" in which the function of the department overseeing sales information provision activities was found not to be functioning adequately, and explained in detail the criteria for the action.

-Finally, as past cases in which governance was judged to be weak and action was taken, he explained "cases in which senior management was involved," "cases in which the product information overview review department was not functioning," and "cases in which the internal management system was inadequate," and concluded by asking for reference in promoting code compliance at each company.
+Finally, as past cases where governance was judged to be weak and action was taken, he explained "cases where senior management was involved," "cases where the product information overview review department was not functioning," and "cases where there were inadequacies in the internal management system," and concluded by asking for reference in promoting code compliance at each company.
 He concluded his presentation with the hope that the presentation would serve as a reference for each company in promoting compliance with the Code.

 Promotion Committee